cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.ruleset.RulesetRulesActionParametersCacheKeyCustomKeyQueryString">RulesetRulesActionParametersCacheKeyCustomKeyQueryString</a>

-Use the presence of parameters in the query string to build the cache key.
+Which query string parameters to include in or exclude from the cache key.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#query_string Ruleset#query_string}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#query_string Ruleset#query_string}

 ---